UPPMAX/uppmax_intro_python/docs/morning_session/using_the_python_interpreter.md

     Other goals are:

     - Verify that learners indeed have learned how to login
+    - Verify that learners indeed have learned how to start an interactive session
     - Verify that learners indeed have learned how to use the module system

     Lesson plan: